-You have tremendous influence over your employees’ happiness, motivation, and job performance.
+Your actions can influence your employees’ happiness, motivation, and job performance.

 In a recent study, Jacob Morgan compared companies that invest heavily in employee experience to companies that didn’t.
 He found that “experiential” companies earned twice the revenue and four times more profit.
 They also outperformed most companies on the S&P 500.

 Steps to Improve Employee Engagement

 Are your employees excited to come into work each day?